brianqhe/everybody-fitness/README.md

 **Profiles, Specialties and ProfilesSpecialties ActiveRecord Association**

+The application is designed so that if a user wants to focus only on trainers with a certain specialty such as "Boxing" or "Yoga", they can filter for just those trainers with that specialty.
+Therefore a trainer Profile should have an ActiveRecord association of a has many Specialties, through a join table named ProfilesSpecialty.
+When a user creates their profile, they can select the checkboxes of specialties that are applicable to them.
+This in turn will update a join table on whether the specialty_id of that particular specialty has a record with the profile_id.
+If a profile_id is associated with a specialty_id in the join table, then that Profile will have that Specialty.
+The ProfilesSpecialty join table has the foreign keys referencing the profile_id and specialty_id for the Profile and Specialty models respectively.
+This is an example of the has_many :through ActiveRecord Association.

 **Profiles and Experiences ActiveRecord Association**

+The application allows users to add Experiences or qualifications to their Profile for others to see.
+These experiences should be able to be created, editted and destroyed by the associated Profile user.
+The ActiveRecord Association is therefore a Profile has_many Experiences.
+The Experience model will have a foreign key reference to the Profile model through profile_id.
+This will allow ActiveRecord to select entries from the Experience model where the profile_id matches the current profile owners id.

 **Users, Messages and Conversations ActiveRecord Association**

+Within the application, users should be able to message prospective trainers to get further information or organise a potential session in the future.
+The models of the application therefore were structure with a Message model and a Conversations model.
+The models interact in the ActiveRecord Association through a combination of has_many and belongs_to associations.
+Conversations will have a foreign key association with Users, where there will be a recipient_id and sender_id which uses the user_id of the User.
+The Conversations model will also have_many messages depending on the conversation.
+The Messages model will belong to the User and Conversations model, as it will include the message description and conversation_id to determine which conversation the message belongs to.

 **Searches Model**

+The Searches model is its own model that operates on a standalone basis.
+The Searches model is designed to store all the search parameters that have been inputted by the user on the web application.
+The Searches model will take into account the table columns within the Profiles model.

 ## Database Relations
 ---

+With reference to the ERD, the User model was the critical database that would allow the various models to interact with one another.
+The Profile model had a foreign key to the User model with user_id so that there would be a reference created to ensure that each user had at most one profile.
+The User model was also referenced by the Conversation and Messages model to ensure that a conversation can be identified by which users in the database are interacting with each other.

+The Profiles model is referenced with foreign keys from other models, being Experiences and ProfilesSpecialty models.
+By having these models referenced to the Profiles model, it is possible to also extract the user_id when accessing the SQL queries.

 ## Task Allocation
 ---